 Some families wish to have their other children present as well.
 If so, an adult other than the primary support person must be with the children during the entire time.
 If you plan to have your children present at the birth, please discuss this with your midwife.

-If there are no complications your baby will remain with you during your entire stay at the Centre.
+If there are no complications your baby will remain with you during your entire stay at the Birth Centre.
 Before you go home your baby will receive a complete paediatric examination by one of the Hospital's paediatric staff.

 At the Centre the expected length of stay is between 4 and 6 hours after the birth of your baby.
-If you are transferred to KEMH and have your baby there, the expected length of stay following a vaginal birth is within three days, or if you have a Caesarean section within five days.
+If you are transferred to KEMH and have your baby there, the expected length of stay following a vaginal birth is one to two days, or if you have a Caesarean section three to five days.